rahmakaniadewi/rahmakaniadewi/README.md

 <img src="https://user-images.githubusercontent.com/99404828/153617717-492d1587-a908-41f1-b729-16ca26251230.png"/>
 </h1>

 Welcome to my profile!
 I'm a Data Enthusiast and undergraduate statistics student at the faculty of mathematics and science,Padjadjaran University.
 Every time I always meet and analyze it to produce information.
 I am familiar with data software like R, Python, SPSS, etc. I'm interested in becoming a data analyst/data science.
+I am a person who attaches importance to attitude, honesty and manners, has a high willingness to learn something new, has good communication skills, hard working person, and good planning person.

 - 📍 Location: Bandung,Indonesia.
 - ⚡ Fun fact: eat and travel lover